-- Pointing to a knee in a dream can mean pointing out a need.
+- Pointing to a knee in a dream can mean pointing to a need.

-- A Russian in a dream can be a wordplay for “in a rush.”
+- A Russian in a dream can be a wordplay for “in a rush” or “rush in.”

 Alternate definitions of words are used as symbolism and usually shown in the actions of a dream.
 Such as when “adopt” means “take on” and acted out as adopting a pet or child.
 “Ditch” means “abandon” and is acted out in a dream as leaving something in a ditch.
 If “bug” means “bother,” the dream will show it as a bug bothering you.